api-search/strategy-core/README.md

   - plans
   - sdks
 ```
-## API Change is Relative to Operational Change
+## API Change is Relative to Operational Change (api-change-is-relative-to-operational-change)
 Individual APIs should be aligned with overall operational change, providing a common operational change log and road-map that is higher level than change for each individual API, but provides a common context across all APIs, teams, and lines of business--keeping everyone in alignment.

 ```